taariq/scan-files-to-serenai-micropayments/mcp-server/INSTALLATION.md

 **Important:**
 - Use the **absolute path** to `dist/index.js` on your system
 - Replace `your-provider-id` and `your-api-key` with your actual credentials
-- The server name `epstein-files` can be customized
+- The server name `scan-files` can be customized

 ### 6. Restart Claude Desktop